 Curbside Classics takes you back to 1971 for a virtual comparison test of six small cars, based (and partly borrowed) from a C/D test.
 Car #3 is here.
 First posted here in 2011.

 I don’t have any shots of the Simca 1204.
-(Update: I still don’t, two years later, but njsimca allowed me acces to his Simca collection on his Flickr page; there’s lots more there) I haven’t seen one in over twenty-five years; have you?
+(Update: I still don’t, two years later, but njsimca allowed me access to his Simca collection on his Flickr page; there’s lots more there) I haven’t seen one in over twenty-five years; have you?
 So I’m taking my lifeline (to Google images).
 The Simca 1100/1204 was such a remarkable and historically significant car, perhaps the most influential small car since WWII.
 Its DNA is in every transverse-engine FWD hatchback in the world.
 The VW Golf was a perfect crib of the Simca wearing a handsome Italian suit.
 Plus, j’aime les voitures françaises.
 And the Simca almost won the C/D test.
 It should have won.
 So forgive me, but we’re going to have show and tell without the show.

 C/D gave the little tall hatchback quite the glowing (and accurate) write-up: “The Simca differs from all the other cars in two important ways: it was designed to be comfortable and efficient transportation rather than simply a car, and it is French.
 Except for the styling (subjective) and high-speed cruising ability, it is superior to the (winner) in almost every way.”
 So why didn’t it win?
 C/D sucking up to their biggest advertiser who cancelled their ads after the trashing of one of their cars?